 Chicken and Wild Rice Soup

-Heather says
+Heather says:

-This creamy soup is quite rich, perfect for a chilly evening spent calling our Midwestern family and asking, “Hey, how’s the weather up there?”
+This creamy soup is quite rich, perfect for a chilly evening spent calling Midwestern family and asking, “Hey, how’s the weather up there?”
 (It was -2F yesterday, sorry about that)

-Chicken and wild rice soup
+Creamy chicken and wild rice soup

 Yields: approximately 8 cups of soup